 This unit must be installed with an approved indoor air handler or coil.
-For AHRI Certified system match-ups and expanded ratings, visit www.LennoxPros.com.
+See the Lennox EL18KCV Product Specifications bulletin (EHB) for approved indoor component match ups.
+These instructions are intended as a general guide and do not supersede local codes in any way.
+Consult authorities having jurisdiction before installation.

 This outdoor unit is designed for use in systems that use the following refrigerant metering device: